 From this it is very clear that Ruma's father cannot be as happy with her daughter regarding food and other physical aspects as when his wife was alive.
 Ruma is upset when she realizes that her father does not miss her mother after her death.
-In fact, she feels that he is happier now, alone: 'Though it upsets her to admit it, if anything he seemed happier now; her mother's death had lightened him, (33) The palpable sense of loss in the story is balanced with her father's fondness for guarding and his organized life style now.
+In fact, she feels that he is happier now, alone: 'Though it upsets her to admit it, if anything he seemed happier now; her mother's death had lightened him, the opposite of what it had done to her'.
+(33) The palpable sense of loss in the story is balanced with her father's fondness for guarding and his organized life style now.